connorvincent-eidelman/MTG-ColorMatch/README.md

-# ColorHistogramReal
+# MTG-ColorMatch

-ColorHistogramReal is a Java application for analyzing, storing, and visualizing color histograms of Magic: The Gathering card images.
+MTG-ColorMatch is a Java application for analyzing, storing, and visualizing color histograms of Magic: The Gathering card images.
 It supports downloading card art from Scryfall, calculating RGB histograms, storing results in a SQLite database, and searching for images by color similarity.
 The project includes both JavaFX and Swing user interfaces.

 ## Features